weimingtom/linnea/README.md

 * 2018-07-25 : First available version with boost and vs2010

 ## Status
-**WIP, remove most extra functions in Kirikiroid2, only tested with VS2010 and Windows XP**
+**WIP, remove most extra functions (include audio) in Kirikiroid2, only tested with VS2010 and Windows XP**

 ## Ref
 * https://github.com/zeas2/Kirikiroid2